AndreaVisma/Housing_ABM/README.md

 # Housing_ABM
-NetLogo code for our ABM research project on housing
+NetLogo code for our ABM research project on housing.
+A project by Leonie Wolff, Lukas Guyer and Andrea Vismara